 A Costco Membership Breakdown: Is the Costco Executive Membership Really Worth It?

+Have you wondered if a Costco Executive membership is worth it?
+As a Canadian, I love Costco.
 While the bulk discount aspect of a Costco membership is definitely a perk, especially for families, there are other benefits to being a Costco member as well.
 You’ll have cheaper rates for pharmacy-related purchases including prescriptions, access to lower gas prices, and some pretty decent discounts on designer brand items when it comes to shoes, clothing, and toys.

-Many people agree that the regular Costco membership, the Gold Star membership is worth the annual fee.
+Many people agree that the regular Costco membership, the Gold Star membership is worth the annual membership fee.
 The real question is: is the Costco Executive Membership worth it?
 Well, that decision needs to be made on an individual basis, however, in this article, I’m going to help you decide if the Costco Executive Membership is right for you.

 Why you should get a Costco membership